Not ALL Male Writers

 Want More Script Reading Secrets?

-My course with LondonSWF, BREAKING INTO SCRIPT READING is running on Zoom this year, Nov 7-8th 2020.
+My course with LondonSWF, BREAKING INTO SCRIPT READING is running on Zoom again.
 This course is perfect not only for wannabe script readers, but savvy writers who want to know how script readers work.
 Can you afford to miss out??